e2dk4r/gamepad_idle_inhibit/README.md

 # gamepad_idle_inhibit

-Prevent idling for 5 minutes (300 seconds) on any gamepad events on wayland.
+Prevent idling for 30 seconds on any gamepad events on wayland.

 For this to work your wayland compositor must support "idle-inhibit-unstable-v1".